nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

+For the use cases that are very similar, only the differences between them have been highlighted.

-(For all use cases below, the **System** is the `SalesNote` and the **Actor** is the `user`, unless specified otherwise) For use cases that are very similar, only the differences between them have been highlighted.
+(For all use cases below, the **System** is the `SalesNote` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case: Add a client